Skip to content

 }

-That gives you a fully featured Markdown editor out of the box:
+This gives you a fully featured Markdown editor out of the box:

-• Block formatting — headings, lists, blockquotes, and fenced code blocks, all triggered by typing their Markdown syntax
+• Block formatting — headings, blockquotes, and fenced code blocks, all triggered by typing their Markdown syntax

 • Inline formatting — bold, italic, strikethrough, and inline code, rendered visually as you type